RyanHangZhou/tensorflow-LG-GAN/README.md

    pip install matplotlib
    ```

-6. Point clouds of the ModelNet40 data in HDF5 files are downloaded from  be automatically downloaded (416MB) to the `data` folder.
+6. Point clouds of the ModelNet40 data in HDF5 files are downloaded and unzipped to the `data` folder.

    ```shell
    wget -c https://shapenet.cs.stanford.edu/media/modelnet40_ply_hdf5_2048.zip